-Learn how to communicate ideas visually—in print, on screen, or in space.
+Explore the boundaries of graphic design while learning to communicate ideas visually—in print, on screen, in space, and beyond.

 Draw inspiration from the Bay Area